Witness the protection of a magical marine wonderland

 The essence of the experience

-There is a huge variety of life to be experienced both on land and beneath the waves in the Quirimbas Archipelago.
+There is a huge variety of life to be experienced both on land and beneath the waves on &Beyond Vamizi Island and gain insights into the Oceans Without Borders initiative.
 Choose to enjoy an activity that will expose you to the conservation efforts that preserve this magnificent natural haven.

-Each of the islands is lined with a number of trails that venture through the costal forest and along the beach.
-One of the best ways of experiencing the area’s magnificent fauna and flora is to set off on a guided hike along one of these.
+The island is lined with a number of trails that venture through the costal forest and along the beach.
+One of the best ways of experiencing the islands magnificent fauna and flora is to set off on a guided hike along one of these.
 Set off early in the morning, when a multitude of coastal and forest birds is awakening.
 Search for the cheeky samango monkeys and the giant coconut crabs before stopping off in a deserted sandy cove for a refreshing swim.

 Protected by the Quirimbas National Park, the marine life around the archipelago is extraordinary.
 Depending on the time of year, guests can choose to take part in some of the conservation efforts carried out by research teams.
 The nests of the green sea turtles on &Beyond Vamizi Island are carefully monitored and guests are alerted when the hatchlings begin to take their maiden voyage to the ocean’s edge, with any stragglers guided and released by the conservation team.
 Visitors can also choose to help with the identification of hawksbill turtles.